6 Tips to Prepare for Your Personal Property Appraisal

 Any sale information on the items appraised is helpful for all types of appraisal reports.
 Depending on the appraisal, I may ask the approximate date or place of purchase.

 5. Gather any provenance; historical information or family history that relate to the items being appraised (if any).

 6. Items may need to removed away from the wall.

-Bonus tip for oral appraisal clients: When conducting an oral (restricted use) appraisal, many clients prefer to create their own inventory/list of items to be appraised and then provide me with a copy of the list when I arrive.
-While I'm there, I will use your "list" to insert values.
-If that doesn't work for you, please be prepared to take notes or price tag as we move from item to item.
-Note: oral appraisals are only suitable for a couple of situations.
+Tip for verbal appraisal clients: When conducting an oral/verbal (restricted use) appraisal, many clients prefer to create their own inventory/list of items to be appraised, and then provide me with a copy of the list when I arrive.
+While I'm there, I can use your "list" to insert values.
+If that doesn't work for you, please be prepared to take your own notes or price tag as we move from item to item.
+Note: verbal appraisals are only suitable for a couple of situations.
 Please inquire for additional details.

 If you don’t have time or are unable to do the above preparations prior to my arrival, don’t worry, we’ll manage.
 Want learn more about our appraisal services?
 Call Ashley Nunneley at (916) 833-4678, or email firstname.lastname@example.org to request a copy of our fee schedule and schedule your appointment.